ldci/glfw-rebol/README.md

 ### glfw.r

-The binding for REBOL that only allows to access GLFW.
+The binding for REBOL only allows to access GLFW.
 There is no binding for Opengl or Utility Toolkit.
 For OpenGL access please use scripts that can be found at http://www.rebol.org/ For example: http://www.rebol.org/view-script.r?script=opengl-glu-glut-h.r